June in Warsaw: ideas and tips for making the most of your summer in Warsaw

 Technically, the spring season lasts until June 22, but June in Poland is considered a summer month.
 After all, it’s when school summer break starts (more about the dates of summer and winter school breaks in Poland in our post).
 The average monthly temperature in June in Poland is 16,6°C / 62°F, and the average monthly rainfall level is 69 mm (the second highest after July).

 June in Poland is strawberry season!
-Check out our delicious photo guide to the best Polish fruits to eat during summer.
+Check out Our delicious photo guide to the best Polish fruits to eat during summer.
 Gardens are in full bloom with countless flowers, including peonies (in Polish piwonie or peonie), available only for a short time in June.
-In the Polish countryside, you will notice vast yellow fields of blooming rapeseed (canola)
+In the Polish countryside, you will notice vast yellow fields of blooming rapeseed (canola).

 Read more about the weather in Poland in summer and the colorful changes in nature you can’t miss.

-Shopping Sunday and trade ban in Poland in June 2025
+Shopping Sunday and trade ban in Poland in June 2026

-In June 2025, there is one shopping Sunday in Poland: June 29.
+In June 2026, there is one shopping Sunday in Poland: June 28.
 Click here to read our post about shopping Sundays in Poland.
 Read our post with the list of online stores in Poland delivering groceries to your home.

-Public holidays & dates to remember in Poland in June 2025
+Public holidays & dates to remember in Poland in June 2026

 Children’s Day